 SEN meetings are scheduled regularly to review progress and next steps with the SENCo and class teachers and support staff.
-There is also an online EduKey platform 24/7 that allows parental input.
+There is also an on- line EduKey platform 24/7 that allows parental input.

 A strong Safeguarding Team (four senior school leaders) ensures early intervention when the school has any concerns.
-Safeguarding team are very experienced.
+The safeguarding team are very experienced.